-Brian Ash (Anthony Andrews) is a young lieutenant who is assigned to a UXB unit in the early days of World War II.
-UXB (UneXploded Bomb) is the signal that an aerial bomb has not exploded. ...
-See full summary »
+Brian Ash is a young lieutenant who is assigned to a UXB unit in the early days of World War II.
+UXB (UneXploded Bomb) is the signal that an aerial bomb has not exploded.
+Ash's job is to ...

 Brian Ash is a young lieutenant who is assigned to a UXB unit in the early days of World War II.
 UXB (UneXploded Bomb) is the signal that an aerial bomb has not exploded.
 Ash's job is to deactivate German bombs, some of which have fuses specifically designed to kill him.Written by

 44 of 45 people found this review helpful.

 Was this review helpful to you?